F# Mentorship program

 You must be a member of the F# Software Foundation (FSSF) to apply.
 Membership is free - see the membership page for details.

-Applications for the Winter 2020 mentorship round (#8) are now open.
+Applications for the 2020 Fall mentorship round (#9) are now open.
 Both prospective mentors and mentees need to apply here.

 Imposter Syndrome Disclaimer (for prospective mentors)